Will they, in time, resolve?

 There are 2 ways to treat varicose veins - sclerotherapy or microphlebectomies (removal through 2 mm incisions).
 Following sclerotherapy of varicose veins, the treated vein could become clotted and hard.
 This is a normal occurrence after large vein sclerotherapy.
 Warm compresses and NSAIDS will help to resolve this.
 The "lump" could also be drained(evacuated) under local anesthesia with a small needle puncture.
 Brownish discoloration can occur from trapped blood under the skin and also from the sclerosing solution.
 This will usually resolve with time and sometimes a topical laser to the area will help.
 Following microphlebectomies, a similar "lump" and discoloration can occur.
 They are treated the same as mentioned above.

-You don't mention what treatment you had and if it was sclerotherapy, what type of soultion you had.
-Or, did you have EVLT or VNUS Closure or CLARIvEIN procedure.
+Or, did you have EVLT or VNUS Closure or the ClariVein procedure for venous insufficiency.
 That would be helpful as well as a picture.
-You seem to be describing throombophlebitis and this should take weeks or months to improve.
+You seem to be describing thrombophlebitis and this should take weeks or months to improve.
 Sometmes, a tiny puncture wound to drain coagulum (old blood) may help accelerate the healing process and reduce the likelihood of hyperpigmentation (discoloration).

 Blotches and hard areas